Bambo-Rambo/RNG-Guides/FS-NormalWild-Alt.md

 This means that if I am 28 indexes away from my target inside the bag in XY, closing the bag will get me there.

-And since TinyMT freezes inside the bag, I can wait until I get ~100 frames away of my target and then press 'X' to exit the bag and that's pretty much it.
+And since the TinyMT state freezes inside the bag, I can wait until I get ~100 frames before my target and then press 'X' to exit the bag and that's pretty much it.

 Let's take an example: